 Coins are released into the money supply system through mining rewards with an algorithm that reduces the amount of new coins minted every 210,000 blocks.
 Miners get these progressively dwindling rewards as compensation for the work they put into securing the network and time-stamping transactions.

-As such, the theoretical Bitcoin money supply chart looks like this:
+As such, the theoretical money supply chart looks like this:

 Fun Fact: The 21 million mark is an approximation.
 Due to the reward system, and the fact that Bitcoin is only divisible up to the 8th decimal place, the maximum amount of Bitcoins that can ever exist theoretically, is 20,999,999.9769.

-How Many Bitcoins Are in Circulation Right Now?
+How Many Bitcoins Are There in Circulation Right Now?

-However, many of the coins that were already mined, are effectively “lost”.
+However, many of the coins that were already mined are effectively lost.
 This means that no one has access to their private keys, so they cannot be spent.
 The “lost coin” phenomenon reduces the number of Bitcoins that are actually in circulation.
-It is estimated that around 4 million Bitcoins are “lost”, which also has an impact on the total number of Bitcoins.
+It is estimated that around 4 million are “lost”, which also has an impact on the total number of.

-Should we Count Bitcoins That are in Cold Storage for Long Periods of Time?
+Should We Count Coins In Cold Storage for Long Periods of Time?